 Get up close and personal with friendly bottlenose dolphins at Tangalooma Resort on Moreton Island, a wild paradise of sand hills and natural bushland on the eastern side of Moreton Bay.

-Any time, but probably the best time to visit here is during the cooler dry season from June to August, with a daytime average of 27°C. The hot and humid summer between December and February is generally very wet with temperatures rising to 33°C.
+Tropical North Queensland – Anytime, but probably the best time to visit here is during the cooler dry season from June to August, with a daytime average of 27°C (80°F).

-Anytime.
-Southern Queensland has a mild subtropical climate with a daytime average temperature of 27°C in summer and 17°C in winter.
+Southern islands – Anytime.
+Southern Queensland has a mild subtropical climate with a daytime average temperature of 28°C (82°F) in summer and ranging between 17°C (63°F) and 23°C (73°F) in winter.